-Construction noise would cause temporary and short-term adverse impacts to the ambient sound environment near the Project Site.
+Construction noise would cause temporary and short-term impacts to the ambient sound environment near the Project Site.
 Nearby residents could experience elevated noise levels caused by construction equipment.
 Construction equipment typically results in a maximum noise level of 80-90 dBA, dropping to 71-81 dBA at 300 feet, and 50-60 dBA at 1,000 feet.
 However, most construction-related noise such as delivery trucks, dump trucks, water trucks, service trucks, bulldozers, chain saws, bush hogs, and other large mowers for tree clearing would remain under 65 dBA for nearby residences due to their distance from the sound source.
 Most of the proposed equipment would not be operating on the site for the entire construction period or at one time but would be phased in and out based on project progress.
 Typical noise levels of construction equipment used for construction of Adamsville Solar are provided in Table 3.6-1 (USDOT, 2006).
+SRC will evaluate the use of electric power lawn and portable earthmoving equipment as a means of reducing noise from construction.